 quoteAsset the other way.
 Thanks to transaction atomicity, there is no chance that either party is left out of pocket.

-The second consequence, due to 2., is that the submitter of a transaction knows all consequences of their submitted transaction – there are no surprises in DAML.
-However, it also means that the submitter must have all the information to interpret the transaction.
+The second consequence is that the requester of a transaction knows all consequences of their submitted transaction – there are no surprises in Daml.
+However, it also means that the requester must have all the information to interpret the transaction.
+We also refer to this as Principle 2 a bit later on this page.

 Trade.
 In order to allow Bob to interpret a transaction that transfers Alice’s cash to Bob, Bob needs to know both about Alice’s